15 Proven Tips to Make Life in a Small Home Pleasant

 8. Use a trunk.

 Add storage by using a trunk or ottoman* as a coffee table or at the foot of your bed.
 In the living room, you could store hobby supplies or board games where they are hidden but handy for use.
 In a bedroom, you might store extra sheets and blankets or out-of-season clothing.

 A small home can feel claustrophobic, so dress windows lightly and take advantage of natural light whenever possible.
 Your room will be brighter, and an outside view makes your interior feel larger by extending your sight lines.
 It's an optical illusion, but it can change the way your home feels.

 Hang curtains on wide rods so they clear the window when open.
 Place rods just below the ceiling with curtains touching the floor to make the space look taller.
 If you prefer blinds, choose a set with wide slats.

 10. Hang a mirror.

 A mirror reflects and enhances light, the view out a window, and the size of your rooms.
-Trick your eyes into thinking you're looking farther than you actually are with mirrored closet doors, a large bathroom mirror, or a mirror in your entry or dining area.
+Trick your eyes into thinking you're looking farther than you actually are by adding a large mirror to any room.

 11. Paint walls a pale color.

 Light colors (especially cool tones like white, gray, green, or blue) create a sense of openness, and an eggshell or satin finish will add a subtle sheen that bounces more light around the room.

 Paint walls, ceiling, and trim the same or a similar color throughout the house.
 This creates a seamless look so your eye doesn't stop to measure where one surface ends and another begins.
 If you want to use wallpaper, choose a focal wall and a large-scale print.